pencil2d/pencil2d.github.io/_posts/2018-09-24-maintenance-release-0.6.2.md

 comments: true
 ---

-Welcome to Pencil2D v0.6.2!
+Pencil2D v0.6.2 is here!
 In this version, we fixed a rather critical file-saving issue.
 We encourage all users to **upgrade to v0.6.2 as soon as possible** to avoid any chance that you may lose your work accidentally.
 Additionally, Pencil2D v0.6.2 comes with heaps of improvements and fixes.
 [Download it now]({{ "/download" | relative_url }}) and enjoy animating.

 <img src="{{ "/images/pencil2d_horizontal_banner_1024x256_trans.png" | relative_url }}" alt="Pencil2D Banner">